Platform Selection Guide¶

 GPU acceleration: cuDF-df (NVIDIA RAPIDS, coming soon)

-DuckDB is included with BenchBox by default for SQL benchmarking.
+Install BenchBox with the [duckdb] extra for SQL benchmarking.
 Polars is included for DataFrame benchmarking.
 Cloud platforms and additional DataFrame libraries can be added as requirements grow.

 See Also¶